gxjansen/spryker-for-developers/README.md

 Spryker supports a wide range of industries and business models like retail, manufacturing, wholesale, distribution, services and more B2B, B2C and Unified Commerce.
 All of these capabilities out of just one platform.

 ## Our technology stack keeps you flexible
-Because we use many modern, popular tools in our [Technology stack](#technology), it's easy to transition into Spryker and onto other projects if you need to.
+Because we use many modern, popular tools in our [Technology stack](#technology), it's relatively easy to transition into Spryker and any learned skills can be very useful at any projects that come after.

 ### Background experience
 What experience makes for an easy start into the Sprykerverse?